We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, the evidence is not entirely consistent.
+However, the evidence is not consistent.
 Studies in athletes or strength-trained men with normal to high testosterone levels found that D-AA didn’t increase its levels further and even reduced them at high doses (

-Taken together, the current evidence indicates that D-AA supplements may improve fertility in men with low testosterone levels, while they don’t consistently provide additional benefits in men with normal to high levels.
+The current evidence indicates that D-AA supplements may improve fertility in men with low testosterone levels, while they don’t consistently provide additional benefits in men with normal to high levels.

-Further studies need to investigate the potential long-term risks and benefits of D-AA supplements in humans.
+More research is needed to investigate the potential long-term risks and benefits of D-AA supplements in humans.

 Oxidative stress is when levels of reactive oxygen species (ROS) reach harmful levels in the body.